axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

   * 8-core CPU
   * 32 GB RAM
   * 7 TB high-speed SSD

+These hardware requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
+The size of your Ronin node will also grow over time.

 ## Install the node
 1. Set up directories: